Tom-PIT/Connected.Docs/en/Sales/CodeLists/PaymentMethods.md

-# Payment methods
+﻿# Payment methods

-The **Payment methods** code list defines the ways customers can pay for goods or services�such as credit cards, online payment services, or other supported methods.
+The **Payment methods** code list defines the ways customers can pay for goods or services—such as credit cards, online payment services, or other supported methods.
 Each method includes a **code**, a **name**, optional **tags**, and an uploaded **icon** representing the payment provider.
 These records are used throughout the system wherever a payment option must be selected.

 To access this page, go to **Sales / Management / Payment methods** in the [navigation](../../Common/UI/Navigation.md).